thewchan/uxf/py/README.md

 <a name="list-class"></a>
 #### List

-This class is used to represent a UXF list.
-It is a `collections.UserList` subclass that also has `.comment` and `.vtype` attributes.
+A class used to represent a UXF list.
+It is a `collections.UserList` subclass which holds its list in the `.data` attribute and that also has `.comment` and `.vtype` attributes.

 See [Python UXF Types](#python-uxf-types) for more about _vtypes_.

 <a name="map-class"></a>
 #### Map

-This class is used to represent a UXF map.
-It is a `collections.UserDict` subclass that also has `.comment`, `.ktype`, and `.vtype` attributes.
+A class used to represent a UXF map.
+It is a `collections.UserDict` subclass that holds its dict in the `.data` attribute and that also has `.comment`, `.ktype`, and `.vtype` attributes.

 See [Python UXF Types](#python-uxf-types) for more about _ktypes_ and _vtypes_.